ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter25.md

 A brief memory of both of them kneeling in front of the ancestral hall and receiving a punishment crossed Wèi WúXiàn’s mind.

-Somehow, this flashback appeared to him as their first worship*, that they had already formed ties back then.
+Somehow, this flashback appeared to him as their first worship*, and that they had already formed ties back then.

 <small>*In a traditional Chinese wedding ceremony, newlyweds kowtow three times: to the heavens and earth, to their parents and to each other.</small>